p4ul-t/steam-share-master-ssm/find-Steam.exe.md

-# Find 'Steam.exe' Path - SSM
+# Locate 'Steam.exe' Path - SSM

 ## 📝 Step 1
 Open Steam and click on `Steam` in the top left corner.